 4. Plastic Trellis

-If you’re looking for an excellent, inexpensive garden accessory to give your plants some structure and height, you might consider creating a DIY plastic trellis.
+If you’re looking for an excellent, inexpensive garden accessory to give your plants some structure and height, consider creating a DIY Plastic trellis.

 5. Metal Pipe